 Cleveland Institute of Art Green Roof Project: $2,500

-Click here for the 2017-2018 Shaker Lakes Garden Club Request for Proposal Form if you would like to nominate a worthy organization.
+Download the 2018-2019 Shaker Lakes Garden Club Request for Proposal Form if you would like to nominate a worthy organization.
 Members may adopt and sponsor proposals made by non-members.

 Past Charitable Project Recipients